Cantech Knowledge Base

 Step 1: Update Your System

-It’s always good practice to update your system packages before installing new software.
-Run the following command:
+Make sure that you update your system packages before installing new software.
+Run the following command to update your system!

 sudo apt update && sudo apt upgrade -y